 An influencer of antisocial tendencies is the overwhelming use of technology in our society.

-People do not know how to manage their emotions and they lack social skills and mannerisms because they exclusively use social media and other types of technology to express themselves, especially in a global pandemic.
+People do not know how to manage their emotions and they lack social skills and mannerisms because they exclusively use social media Traumatic events are forgotten easily because there are always other disturbing events to focus on.